 There are remarkable similarities between the polarization patterns obtained from a Gaussian and those obtained from our dynamo model.
-This suggests that the information content in the overall pattern seen in Figs. 2 and 3 is not very profound, although more physically meaningful information may still be hidden within the more subtle departures from this overall pattern.
+This suggests that the information content in the overall pattern seen in Figs 2 and 3 is not very profound, although more physically meaningful information may still be hidden within the more subtle departures from this overall pattern.

-The pixel resolution in Fig. 3 is about 650 pc, which is the spatial resolution when NGC 891 is observed at a distance of 9.6 Mpc (Strickland et al. 2004) with the 14 arcsecond beam of the JCMT at $850 \,\mu m$ wavelength.
-We see that, in both cases, E is symmetric about the midplane z = 0, and B is antisymmetric.
+The pixel resolution in Fig. 3 is about 650 pc, which is the spatial resolution when NGC 891 is observed at a distance of 9.6 Mpc (Strickland et al. 2004) with the 14-arcsec beam of the JCMT at 850- $\mu$ m wavelength.
+We see that, in both cases, E is symmetric about the mid-plane z = 0, and B is antisymmetric.
 Moreover, E is negative in the halo near the axis (x = 0) and positive near the midplane further away from the axis.
-In Model I, however, E is positive at the center (x = z = 0), while in Model II it is negative.
-As expected.
-B changes sign about the equator.
-It also changes sign between the two sides of the rotation axis.
-In the first and third quadrants, the sign is negative, while in the second and fourth, it is positive.
-The arrow-less vectors associated with the B polarization show a clockwise inward swirl in the first and third quadrants and an anti-clockwise inward swirl in the second and fourth quadrants.
-This signature seems to be surprisingly independent of the differences between Models I and II.
-The patterns of E and B are also rather smooth; the typical scale would be the scale height of the magnetic field, which is about 2 kpc.
-In this context, we must recall that our model can only deliver the mean magnetic field, and that the actual magnetic field must also contain a fluctuating component of smaller scales below 100 pc.
+In Model I, however, E is positive at the centre (x = z = 0), while in Model II it is negative.
+As expected, B changes sign about the equator.
+It also changes sign between the